 Certificate of Acceptance (COA)

 The Building Act 2004, section 96- 99a, allows for any person to apply for a “Certificate of Acceptance” for any work that has been completed without a Building Consent.
 This, however, is only applicable to work carried out AFTER the inception of the Building Act 1991 (1 July 1992).
 A Certificate of Acceptance must be applied for on the appropriate form which is available from your local Council or from the forms pages.

 For any work completed without a Building Consent and prior to 1 July 1992 there is no process available through Council for acceptance or qualification of this work.
 Where such building work is the subject of a condition for a building report in a sale and purchase agreement, then you will need to obtain the services of a qualified person from the private sector.

 If you build without a Building Consent you may also have trouble selling the building or obtaining insurance.
 If the building is damaged or destroyed because of a fault occurring in the unauthorized work, an insurance company could legally refuse to pay you.

 A COA may also be issued when urgent work was required in order to protect lives or serious damage to property and there was no time to obtain a Building Consent.
-See Urgent Work (FAQ’s) and Certificate of Acceptance page.
+See Urgent Work (FAQ’s) and Certificate of Acceptance page for further information.

 Certificate of Design Work (COW)